-Jesus' words were visually stimulating.
+Jesus's words painted interesting pictures.
 For example, He spoke of a camel attempting to go through the eye of a needle (Matt.
 19:24).
-He warned against a "divided house" (Mark 3:25), the "yeast" of the Pharisees (Mark 8:15), and people attempting to remove "specks" from other's eyes when there were planks in their own (Matt.
+He warned against a "divided house" (Mark 3:25), building you house on the sand (Matt.
+7:26-27), and people attempting to remove "specks" from other's eyes when there were planks in their own (Matt.
 7:5).
-Undoubtedly, Jesus' disciples were aware of His vibrant communication style.
-But after He told them the parable of the sower (a parable we will study next week), His disciples asked Him: "Why do You speak to them in parables?"
+Undoubtedly, Jesus's disciples were aware of His vibrant communication style, but after He told them the parable of the sower (a parable we will study next week), His disciples asked Him, "Why do you speak in parables?"
 (13:10).